 Hostas have no trouble holding their own in a shady garden.
-Yet there are many other shade-loving perennials that make excellent companions.
-By adding their own contrasting colors, shapes, heights, and textures, these plants accentuate the simple elegance of the hosta’s foliage.
-Plus, they add months of early season interest.
+Yet there are many other shade loving perennials that make excellent companions.
+By adding their own contrasting colors, shapes, heights and textures, these plants accentuate the simple elegance of the hosta's foliage.
+They can also add months of early season interest to your shade garden.

 Pairing hostas with other low-maintenance perennials is an easy way to add variety and sophistication.
 So, if you are thinking about creating a new shade garden from scratch, or have an existing shade garden that could use a little spicing up, consider pairing hostas with some of these easy, shade-tolerant companion plants.